HwWobbe/Wip-Main/README.md

     - can this be woven into the AasDiat fabric?
       - its standard BigCo CEO gets " the team I trust "
         - termination risks/costs ??
+    - LS gets this since given the emhathis of DEO contracts in past discussions

 - TopicClusters obviously need to emerge
   - this is one aspect of the Quest for Productivity via InformationDensity ( via MetaData )